|DAY 1: Arrival to Luxor, Luxor Museum, Sound & Light Show in Luxor

-- Arrival in the Land of the Pharaohs, at Cairo International airport, Right Travel Representative will be waiting for you after you get your luggage and clear customs and will be holding the Right Travel sign, then escorted to your hotel.
+- Arrival in the Land of the Pharaohs, at the airport, Right Travel Representative will be waiting for you after you get your luggage and clear customs and will be holding the Right Travel sign, then escorted to your hotel.

-- (Optional Hotel Air Balloon).
+- (Optional Hot Air Balloon Ride in Luxor).
 As the sun rises over Luxor, so can you, aboard an optional hot-air balloon ride.
-The sights, sounds, and sheer spectacle of seeing these antiquities from the sky will surely make for a morning youll remember forever.
+The sights, sounds, and sheer spectacle of seeing these antiquities from the sky will surely make for a morning you will remember forever.

-- Proceed to The funerary temple of Queen Hatshipsut at Deir El Bahari.
+- Proceed to the funerary temple of Queen Hatshipsut at Deir El Bahari.
 The mortuary temple of Queen Hatshepsut is one of the most dramatically situated in the world.
-The queens architect, Senenmut, designed it and set it at the head of a valley overshadowed by the Peak of the Thebes, the Lover of Silence where the goddess who presided over the necropolis lived.
+The queen architect, Senenmut, designed it and set it at the head of a valley overshadowed by the Peak of the Thebes, the Lover of Silence where the goddess who presided over the necropolis lived.

-- Last stop will be at the Colossi of Memnon.
+- Next stop will be at the Colossi of Memnon.
 Amenhotep III (18th Dynasty) built a mortuary temple in Thebes that was guarded by two gigantic statues on the outer gates.
-All that remains now are the 23 meter (75 ft) high, one thousand ton statues of Amenhotep III.
+All that remains now are the 23 meter (75 ft) high, one-thousand-ton statues of Amenhotep III.
 Though damaged by nature and ancient tourists, the statues are still impressive.

 - Meals: Breakfast, Lunch